Empire of the Sun (film): Development

-Warner Bros. purchased the film rights, intending Harold Becker to direct and Robert Shapiro to produce.
+Warner Bros.
+Pictures purchased the film rights, intending Harold Becker to direct and Robert Shapiro to produce.
 Tom Stoppard wrote the first draft of the screenplay, on which Ballard briefly collaborated.
 Becker dropped out, and David Lean came to direct with Steven Spielberg as producer.
 Lean explained, "I worked on it for about a year and in the end I gave it up because I thought it was too similar to a diary.
 It was well-written and interesting, but I gave it to Steve."
 Spielberg felt "from the moment I read J. G. Ballard's novel I secretly wanted to direct myself."
 Spielberg found the project to be very personal.
 As a child, his favourite film was Lean's The Bridge on the River Kwai, which similarly takes place in a Japanese prisoner of war camp.
 Spielberg's fascination with World War II and the aircraft of that era was stimulated by his father's stories of his experience as a radio operator on North American B-25 Mitchell bombers in the China-Burma Theater.
 Spielberg hired Menno Meyjes to do an uncredited re-write before Stoppard was brought back to write the shooting script.